kaktusas2598/Villain/README.md

    3. Ability to initialise camera with any type of projection or no projection (identity matrix)
    4. Perspective/top down ortho/isometrix ortho and none projection types
    5. Camera could contain Transform as well
+ * Need to keep improving normal/parallax and shadow mapping techniques.
+Directional shadow mapping could be better, parallax needs more testing and sometimes normal mapping seems to introduce UV displacement(spotted on Sponza palace walls)
+ * Read about Deferred shading and decide if it's feasible to introduce it
+ * Loading scene graph from file: XML, Lua, something else?
+Contain in state machine?
+ * Investigate HDR, Bloom